Helping Neighbors Facing Food Insecurity

 Since April 2020, Newton Neighbors has been running a food delivery program in which volunteer drivers deliver food from local food pantries to families who are unable to access the pantries themselves.
 We deliver from Newton Food Pantry, Centre Street Food Pantry, and the American Legion Nonantum Post 440 food bank, and our volunteers make 150-200 deliveries each month.

 Every month we need volunteer drivers!
 Each driver delivers to 3-4 families, typically within a single village of Newton.
 The total time commitment is about 60-90 minutes.
-About 150 volunteers have already supported their neighbors through this program, and we welcome new volunteers to join this effort!
+More than 150 volunteers have already supported their neighbors through this program, and we welcome new volunteers to join this effort!
 You can sign up for one slot or more, whatever works for your schedule.

-Delivery slots are on Wednesday afternoons each week, the 3rd Friday of the month in the morning, and the 3rd Saturday of the month in the afternoon.
+Delivery slots are on Tuesday and Wednesday afternoons each week, and the 3rd Friday of the month in the morning.
 More details are available at the signup links to the left.

 Bulk Food Delivery

 We are proud to announce a new Newton Neighbors initiative to help address another dimension of food insecurity in our communities: opportunities for volunteers to deliver healthy, often locally-sourced food to Boston-area food pantries.
 This program was founded by Allen Katzoff, a longtime Newton resident who recently joined us at Newton Neighbors.
 In the spring of 2020, during the height of the pandemic, Allen started reaching out to food rescue organizations in the greater Boston area and organizing volunteers to pick up and deliver food to area pantries to help meet the increased need.
 Over time, Allen recruited over 70 volunteers who have delivered up to 40,000 pounds of food per month to area pantries.
 The program is now run by Elyse Winick.
 Please use the link on the left to email us to connect with Elyse and get more information about volunteering for this program.